Cracking the Quantum Advantage threshold for Gaussian Boson Sampling

-It is important to stress that we emulate an idealized GBS setup and compare our method with the exact data.
-Thus, we neglect any imperfections present in real setups.
-We believe that our approach might give better performance for lossy and noisy devices because their simulation typically requires fewer resources~\cite{kalai2014gaussian,oh2021classical}.
-Therefore, in further work, we will focus on the GBS devices with imperfections to compare the results of our method with the experimental data appropriately.
+We believe that our approach might give better performance for lossy and noisy devices because their simulation typically requires fewer resources~\cite{brod2020classical,qi2020regimes,oh2021classical}.
+In further work, we will focus on the GBS devices with other sources of decoherence to compare the results of our method with the experimental data appropriately.